Pursuing a life of travel and location independence is exciting.

 And honestly, it didn’t really matter where I was going because they always had some kind of objection.

-They had the same reaction when I told them I was going to Kenya, Thailand, Cambodia, California… it didn’t really matter if I was going halfway across the world or to the next town.
+They had the same reaction when I told them I was going to Thailand, California… it didn’t really matter if I was going halfway across the world or to the next town.

 But all of this taught me something really important:

 you can’t let other people’s fears rule your life.

 As selfish as that sounds, you cannot stop doing the things you love in order to make other people happy.

 Because you’ll be miserable and other people will only be getting half of you.